What is an HMO licence?

 Some local authorities also set up selective licensing of residential property that is an HMO not fitting the mandatory licensing criteria or is property other than an HMO.

 The local authority is likely to do this in areas with low housing demand and areas with significant and ongoing problems due to anti- social behaviour.
-This type of licence will last for maximum 5 years and will be reviewed regularly.
+This type of licence will last for maximum of 5 years and will be reviewed regularly.

 What does it mean for you as a Landlord?